 Jump to topic

 Triple C is otherwise known as dextromethorphan (DXM).
-Dextromethorphan is an over-the-counter (OTC) cough suppressant, found in cold medications.
+Dextromethorphan is an over-the-counter (OTC) cough suppressant, found in cold medicine.
 The medicine helps to ease coughing due to a cold, flu, or another illness.

 Dextromethorphan belongs to the medication class called antitussives.
 It is available alone or mixed in products with other medications, including antihistamines and decongestants.